afiodorov/afiodorov.github.io/_posts/2015-10-24-bad-statistics-case-study-1.md

 $$10 \log_{10} \left( \frac{1}{q} \right) = - 10 \log_{10} q \,,$$

 now what should \\(q\\) be?
 Well...
 I am too lazy to read the research on the matter of how often couples work well together.
-So if I supposed that half of the time, i.e. \\(q= 1 /2\\), then observing just one positive example would yield \\(10 \log_{10} 2 \approx 3\\) dHart units in favour of \\(H_1\\).
+So if I assume that half of the time, i.e. \\(q= 1 /2\\), then observing just one positive example would yield \\(10 \log_{10} 2 \approx 3\\) dHart units in favour of \\(H_1\\).
 However \\(3\\) dHarts is "barely worth mentioning" according to [wiki][wiki].